dackst/nayuta/notes.md

     * The prologue starts with Nayuta staying up past everyone's bedtimes to look at the stars, which I would assume would be no later than 2 a.m.
 When the ship arrives, it's late morning, everyone is already up and at work, shops are open, and Nayuta assumes his sister has already eaten breakfast.
 I would assume they probably arrived no earlier than 7 a.m.
     * We're already within my "typical" interpretation of "half-day", but we should also account for their time at sea before the opening of the prologue: the ship starts off approximately 1000 selge (or [100 km](https://kiseki.fandom.com/wiki/Metric_system)) away from its city of departure.
 Even if we assume Puppis' ship rivals [early Industrial ships in their best wind conditions](https://voxeu.org/article/speed-under-sail-during-early-industrial-revolution) at 8 knots, that still gives another [7 hours](https://www.wolframalpha.com/input/?i=100+km+%2F+8+knots) between departure from the city and the opening of the prologue.
       * Or more simply, the total trip is stated to be [1760 selge](https://www.wolframalpha.com/input/?i=176+km+%2F+8+knots)
+  * has an unlikely chance to introduce problems with the assumption that [one day is 24 hours](https://tvtropes.org/pmwiki/pmwiki.php/Main/UniversalUniverseTime).

 ### Name Changes